Vyral/base-template/_posts/2018-12-18-heres-how-the-foreclosure-process-works-in-arizona.md

 How does the foreclosure process work here in Arizona?
 There are a few steps involved.

-First, let’s review what a foreclosure is. **Banks in Arizona foreclose on properties when the homeowner stops making their mortgage payments**.
+First, let’s review what a foreclosure is. **Banks in Arizona foreclose on a property when the homeowner stops making their mortgage payments**.
 Before they do so, they’ll try to work out a payment solution with the homeowner.
 If they can’t find a solution, they’ll file for an official foreclosure, which is a matter of public record here in Maricopa County.

 The first thing that happens is the homeowner will receive a notice of foreclosure in the mail.
 A foreclosure notice will also be posted on the front door of their house with the date of auction listed.